The gig economy isn’t a monster. It’s a complex beast

 In this way, employers can enjoy peace of mind: safe in the knowledge that they are doing the right thing by their temporary staff.
 Yes, they are enjoying the ability to flex their resources and scale up or down; and they are avoiding the hassle of staff-related administration and HR work.
 But they also know that corners are not being cut in the process of getting people into their workplace.

 We feel this balance is a crucial one to strike.
 And the hirers we work with typically find that our systems help them to streamline their own processes.
 For example, if a hirer doesn’t sign off a timesheet, we will send them a reminder that payment is due.
 Not only does this protect the worker and reward those who have worked effectively (incentivising them to perform well in the future), it also allows the hirer’s accounts team to keep an easy handle on their cashflow.

 Satisfied with the worker you’ve taken on?
 Give them a 4 or 5 out of 5 and they will be matched with you again when you next need to increase your resources.

 What about temporary workers who want a permanent role?

 One of the criticisms aimed at “gig economy” work is that once self-employed, it is difficult for a worker to move into more traditional employment when the right time comes.

 What we are finding, however, is that many employers who start with temporary staff to increase their resources eventually require a larger in-house workforce as their organisation grows.

-We call this process “Temp to Perm” and we are fully equipped help to facilitate that transition, at an affordable fixed price of £99 + VAT.
+We call this process “Temp to Perm” and we are fully equipped to help to facilitate that transition, at an affordable fixed price.
 Unlike self-employed gig workers who need to close off their accounts and deal with their own tax matters, we can simply work with a hirer to move workers off our own books and on to their own.